alexb7711/sa-pap/docs/milp-approach.md

     }
 \end{algorithm}

+Where $m$ is the minimum charge percentage allowed at each visit and $\kappa_i$ is the battery capacity.
 The power cost can begin to be defined with the consumption cost:

 $$
 PC(u,d,v) = \sum_{i=1}^I  ConsumptionCost(v_i, u_i, d_i)